Second or Subsequent Resident Visa

 • Live, work, study in New Zealand.

-• Include your partner, and dependent children aged 24 and under, in your visa application - if you included them in your original residence application.
+• Include your partner, and dependent children aged 24 and under, in your visa application.

 Things to note